CLI Reference

 Argument Description

 args...
-Extra arguments passed as {{.CLI_ARGS}} (after --)
+Extra arguments passed as {{.CLI_ARGS}} to every task (after --)

 Examples